MaxKappa/passwordwallet/README.md

 # Password Wallet

-PasswordWallet is a secure, user-friendly web application designed for efficient password management and storage, utilizing advanced encryption for data protection.
+PasswordWallet is a secure, user-friendly web application designed for efficient password management and storage, utilizing encryption for data protection.

 ## Features
 - Secure User Authentication: Register and log in with a unique username and password.